 “No, thank you,” whispered the woman much to Noella’s surprise.

 “I’m going back downstairs,” said Noella, “but I’ll check on you in a bit.”
 She made the woman comfortable.
-Back downstairs, Noella busied herself straightening and dusting.
-She was startled when she heard the front door open and saw the daughter start to enter.
+Back downstairs, she busied herself straightening and dusting.
+She was startled when she heard the front door open and saw the daughter enter.
 The woman halted abruptly and looked around.
 Noella was momentarily confused until she again remembered she was the servant and a stranger.
-“I hope it was all right, but your maman is sleeping, and so I wanted stay busy.”
+“I hope it was all right, but your maman is sleeping, and I wanted stay busy.”

 “You made soup?
 She ate?”